 Last weekend we had the opportunity to travel up to Lone Pine and hike Mt.
 Whitney.
 While preparing for that epic hike, we spent a couple of nights camping to let our bodies acclimate.
 One of those nights was spent at the Whitney Portal, where the awesome Mt Whitney Portal Store resides.
 This post is simply to show my appreciation for how excellent the food, people and products are at the Whitney Portal Store while letting others know what they have in store for them before they get there.

 Breakfast (Pancakes Bigger Then You Have Ever Seen)

-Not only was the pancake big, but it was also really good.
+Not only was the pancake big, but it was also delicious.
 The chef told me that he has to make the batter individually for each pancake since they use so much.
-Also, he said he puts in vanilla and cinnamon in it, and the cinnamon was a great addition that you could really taste.
+Also, he said he puts in vanilla and cinnamon in it, and the cinnamon was a great addition that you could taste.
 We were all huge fans of this meal and couldn’t believe how much food we got for $8.95.

 Dinner (Burgers and Beer)

 Not to be outdone by the amazing breakfast, the Portal Store also has six different burgers ranging from chicken and beef to veggie burgers and BLT’s.
 Their selection of beer is what initially caught my eye though.
 They stock three different kinds of beer from Stone Brewing Company, one of my personal favorites in Southern California.
-When I finished summiting Mt Whitney my next checkpoint was making it down to the Portal Store so I could have a burger and a beer.
+When I finished summiting Mt Whitney, my next checkpoint was making it down to the Portal Store so I could have a burger and a beer.

 I, of course, got the burger and it was great.
-Zac decided on the chicken sandwich, that he also enjoyed; while Amie had the veggie burger that she liked as well.
-Dinner was a lot more expensive then breakfast with a burger and fries running around $9 and the beer around $4, but to have this kind of meal 50 feet from the Mt Whitney trail exit, it is priceless.
+Zac decided on the chicken sandwich that he also enjoyed; while Amie had the veggie burger that she liked as well.
+Dinner was a lot more expensive than breakfast with a burger and fries running around $9 and the beer around $4, but to have this kind of meal 50 feet from the Mt Whitney trail exit, it is priceless.